webjsx/webjsx-router/README.md

 # Bloom: A Web Component Framework

-Bloom enables you to build efficient, lightweight web applications with Web Components and native JS features.
+Bloom enables you to build efficient, lightweight web applications with Web Components and Asynchronous Generators.

 ## Core Pattern
 Bloom uses native JavaScript features to manage UI rendering.
 Each component is defined as an asynchronous generator, allowing it to yield a dynamic view and respond to events as they come in.
 Here’s the process: